lplit/tuto-docker/ex2/README.md

 CPU:

 1. Build the cpuburn image
+2. Run the container and measure its cpu consumption with `docker stats`
-2. Find an option in docker to run this container with limited cputime
+3. Find an option in docker to slow down its cpu consumption (ex: 1% of cpu)

 Pids: